tcassar/settle/write_up/Analysis + Design.md

 2) Debt Simplification
 3) Combination of 1 & 2 into a fully encompassing transaction object
 4) Database setup and design of SQL statements to retrieve data
-5) API design to allow communication between client and server
+5) An API designed to allow communication between client and server
 6) User Command Line Interface design

 In more detail